ACFT Standards: Army Combat Fitness Test Calculator

 The Army Combat Fitness Test, or ACFT, is a new definition of military fitness.
-It is a dramatic departure from the previous Army fitness test the Basic Training APFT, which consisted of nothing more than a 2-minute sit-up test, a 2-minute sit-up test, and a 2-mile run.
-The new test consists of 6 events meant to test all types of fitness: full-body strength, explosiveness, strength endurance, functional fitness, grip and core strength, and aerobic endurance.
+It is a dramatic departure from the previous Army standards, and tests all types of fitness: full-body strength, explosiveness, strength endurance, functional fitness, grip and core strength, and aerobic endurance.

 If you're training for the ACFT and want to know how your performance on the six events matches up to the standards needed to pass, this calculator will help you track your scores and your progress.

 Enter your performance on the six Army Combat Fitness Test events into this calculator, and it will tell you how your performance matches up to the scoring standards.HEX BAR DEADLIFT: What was the heaviest weight you lifted for 3 reps?
 POWER THROW: What was the farthest distance you threw in 3 attempts?
 HAND-RELEASE PUSH-UPS: How many reps did you perform in 2 minutes?
 SPRINT-DRAG-CARRY MEDLEY: How long did it take you to finish the event?
 HANGING LEG TUCK: How many reps did you perform in 2 minutes?
 TWO-MILE RUN: How long did it take you to finish the event?